Value-added tax (VAT)

 Transfers of immovable property situated in Malta are generally subject to a final withholding tax (WHT), which, in most cases, is charged on the transfer value of the property.
 In the case of transfers of Maltese immovable property made on or after 1 January 2015, the WHT on such transfer should, in general, be 8% or 10% (the latter rate applying in the case where the property was acquired before 1 January 2004).
 Certain other rates of WHT may apply in specific circumstances.
-In terms of recent updates, subject to certain conditions, a reduced tax rate of 5% will apply on the first EUR 400,000 of the transfer value of immovable property, and an extension of the reduction of property transfer tax on the sale of property from 8% to 5% shall apply in respect of promises of sale being signed until March 2021 with the final deed of transfer being signed until 31 December 2021.
-The remaining amount shall be taxed at a rate of 8% or 10% respectively according to the general rules.
+In terms of recent updates, subject to certain conditions, a reduced tax rate of 5% will apply on the first EUR 400,000 of the transfer value of immovable property, and an extension of the reduction of property transfer tax on the sale of property from 8% to 5% shall apply in respect of promises of sale being signed by no later than the 31 March 2021 with the final deed of transfer being signed by no later than 31 December 2021.
+The remaining amount shall be taxed at a rate of 8% or 10%, respectively, according to the general rules.

 The final tax rate on transfers of regenerated immovable property situated in urban conservation areas is set at 5% of the transfer value, subject to the satisfaction of a number of conditions.

 Transfers of immovable property acquired through causa mortis or donation may be taxed at 12% WHT on the difference between transfer value and acquisition value.
 Taxpayers can opt out of this mechanism and have the transfer taxed at the default rate on the transfer value as set out above.

 The first EUR 100,000 of any profits or gains arising on the assignment or cessation of any rights acquired under a promise of transfer of immovable property or any rights thereon will be subject to a tax at the rate of 15%.